livebook-dev/livebook/README.md

     "standalone" (Elixir standalone), "mix[:PATH][:FLAGS]" (Mix standalone),
     "attached:NODE:COOKIE" (Attached node) or "embedded" (Embedded).
     Defaults to "standalone".

+  * LIVEBOOK_FORCE_SSL_HOST - sets a host to redirect to if the request is not over HTTP.
+    Note it does not apply when accessing Livebook via localhost.
+Defaults to nil.

   * LIVEBOOK_HOME - sets the home path for the Livebook instance.
 This is the default path used on file selection screens and others.
 Defaults to the